vikassy/qa-browsertests/README.md

 Run the tests with `bundle exec cucumber`, this should start Firefox.

 By default the tests run at en.wikipedia.beta.wmflabs.org.
-If you want to run the tests elsewhere, you have to set `MEDIAWIKI_URL` environment variable.
+If you want to run the tests elsewhere, set the `MEDIAWIKI_URL` environment variable.
 For example:

     export MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Linux/Unix
     set MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Windows